raj457036/atom_event_bus/README.md

 # Atom Event Bus

-An Event Bus to decouple your code dependencies.
+An Event Bus based on Publish/Subscribe pattern to decouple your code dependencies using dart's Stream.

 ## Features